 mdsp:{tenantName}:{application/apiName}.{roleName/action}

-Application-specific roles and scopes are defined in provider environments and can be managed within the developer cockpit application.
-See also HowTo Cloud Foundry application.
+Application-specific roles and scopes are defined in provider environments and can be managed within the Developer Cockpit application.
+For more information, refer to HowTo Cloud Foundry application.

 OAuth Client¶